ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sonnen/README.md

     ```javascript
     setState('sonnen.0.control.discharge', 1250); // Do not discharge more than 1250 watts
     ```
+#### Channel: powermeter
+This channel has two subchannels, e.g. `4_1` and `4_2` where one represents consumption and the other one production.

+The both channels have the identical states.
+All states are read-only numbers.

+### Channel: inverter
+The channel consists of read-only states of type `number`, providing information about the inverter of your battery.

 ## Changelog
+### 1.7.0 (2020-11-12)
+* (foxriver76) new channels for powermeter and inverter

+### 1.6.1 (2020-11-11)
+* (foxriver76) fixed charge and discharge not working with api v2

 ### 1.6.0 (2020-08-09)
 * (foxriver76) added support for official api, automatically used when auth token is given by user